Oesophageal Motility Disorders

 • Middle third – transition zone of both skeletal and smooth muscle

-The upper oesophageal sphincter is comprised of skeletal muscle, and prevents air from entering the GI tract.
-The lower oesophageal sphincter (LOS) is composed of smooth muscle, and prevents reflux from the stomach.
+The upper oesophageal sphincter is comprised of skeletal muscle and prevents air from entering the alimentary canal.
+The lower oesophageal sphincter (LOS) is composed of smooth muscle and prevents reflux from the stomach.

 Peristaltic waves, controlled by the oesophageal myenteric neurones, propel ingested food down the oesophagus.
 The primary wave is under control of the swallowing centre and the secondary wave is activated in response to distention.